skyline-dev/skyline/README.md

 1. Head to the Release page
 2. Download the latest release (skyline.zip)
 3. Copy the ``exefs`` directory on your SD in the following directory: ``atmosphere/contents/<game titleid>/``
-4. Remove the ''main.npdm'' file from the newly added directory unless you are modding ''Super Smash Bros.
-Ultimate''.
+4. Remove the ''main.npdm'' file from the newly added directory unless you are modding ``Super Smash Bros.
+Ultimate``.
-This file has to be made on a game-by-game basis and will usually be provided by plugin makers or made yourself.
+This file has to be made on a game-by-game basis and will usually be provided by plugin makers or made yourself using a mix of ``HACTool`` and ``npdmtool``.
 5. If you wish to install a plugin, drop it in the following directory: ``atmosphere/contents/<game titleid>/romfs/skyline/plugins/``

 # Compatibility issues